AcCakyra/lsss/README.md

 ### Write

-All new updates handled by in-memory memtable, and when memtable size become bigger than the special threshold (16 MB by default) it asynchronously flushes to disk.
+All new updates handled by in-memory memtable.
+When memtable size become bigger than the special threshold (16 MB by default) it replaced by new memtable and asynchronously flushes to disk.

 ### Read

-First all read request go to memtable.
-If memtable contains record we are looking for, so we are just return this record.
-If memtable doesn't contain value lsss tries to find value in levels.
-For this purpose each level scan throw all sparse indexes to find one which might contain value.
-If level has a sparse index which might contains record, lsss reads part of full index from disk, parse it, and if index contains the right key, value will be read from sst file on disk.
+If memtable contains record we are looking for we just return this record from memtable.
+If not, lsss tries to find value in levels.
+Each level scanned throw all sparse indexes to find one which might contain value.
+If some level has a sparse index which might contains record, lsss reads part of full index from disk, parse it, and if index contains the right key, read value from sst file on disk.

 ### Deletion

 Special value (tombstone) will be inserted for mark some key as deleted.
 Tombstone will never be returned to client.
-It's just mean storage doesn't contain some key.

 ### Iteration

-lsss support full and range scan with "from" (inclusive) and "to" (not inclusive).
+lsss support full and range scan (from (inclusive), to (not inclusive)).
-Iterator represent view of database at some time point (between calling iterator method and getting iterator object back).
+Iterator represent view of database at some point of time (moment between calling iterator and getting iterator back).
-So, iterator will never see records inserted after iterators creation.
+So, iterator will never see records inserted after it's creation.
 This behavior is the reason why lsss provide closable iterator.
-It helps don't remove old sst files which unnecessary for work with new requests, but probably contain records for iterator.
-Don't forget to close it.
+It helps keep in safety old sst files which unnecessary for work with new requests, but probably contain records for iterator.
+So, don't forget to close it.

 ### Memtable